ictinnovaties-zorg/openwindesheart/README-Readingdata.md

 ## Real time data
-There is also an option to continouesly get data from your device.
+There is also an option to continuously get data from your device.
 This works by providing a callback method that will be run when the data has been updated.

 This works with: